jclwilson/jclwilson.github.io/_posts/2017-02-05-read-receipts-the-act-of-writing.md

 ---
 title: "✓✓ Read Receipts: The Act of Writing"
-date: 2017-02-05 00:00:00 Z
 layout: post
 redirect_from:
 image: whatweworeuk-kate-hillier
 image_link: https://www.instagram.com/p/BQDxpmigQXV/
 image_caption: Photo by What We Wore, via Kate Hillier.
 article_category:
 publisher:
-publisher_url:

 contributor:
 coverage:
 creator:
 description:
-format: article
 identifier:
 language:
 relation:
 rights:
 source:
 subject:
 ---

 Despite trying to overcome the cold, our boiler broke.
 My room, which is fine as far as London standards go, turned into a fridge for a week.
 Many people compare themselves to the caricature of the writer starving in their garret, hiding from the landlord, and dying of consumption—it's not romantic, it's awful.
 I spent well over a week unable to type because my hands were too cold and the bed was too comforting.